Keyboard shortcuts

 Implement Your Service

 Edit assembly/fibonacci.ts (rename it to match your service).
-You need to implement refine and accumulate functions (or is_authorized for an authorizer service).
+You need to implement refine and accumulate functions (or is_authorized for an authorizer service — see the authorizer example and the SDK API entry point pattern).

 export function accumulate(ptr: u32, len: u32): u64 {